ouspg/CompSec/Lab5_ChipWhisperer/README.md

 15. Save the project.
 16. Check from *Project --> Trace management* that you have successfully saved 8 different traces to this project.

-Now we have successfully saved power traces for different private keys and next we analyze those with Python scripts.
-Capture sofware and ChipWhisperer board are not needed anymore if you have saved correct power traces successfully.
+Now we have successfully saved power traces for different private keys and next we analyze those with Python scripts. **NOTICE:** Capture sofware and ChipWhisperer board are not needed anymore if you have saved correct power traces successfully.
+You can work without them at home and still finish this task.

 Technically it could be possible to determine private key by examinging power traces just by looking at them and plotting them carefully on top of each other (feel free to try using different *Fixed plaintexts* and draving multiple traces to same image with different colors!), but we of course want automated attack instead of manual attack.